-- Exercise drained me and now it’s a hobby – can’t start the day without some.
+- Exercise drained me and now it’s actually enjoyable.

 Based on numerous scientific studies, animal agriculture is extremely inefficient.
 It’s a huge burden on our planet’s land, water, forests, a contributor to world hunger and climate change.
 In fact, going animal-free generates the smallest diet-related carbon footprint as seen here:

-Many people see little hope in certain people at important meetings to solve environmental issues, thus they take action on a personal level.
+Many people see little hope in certain people at important meetings to solve environmental issues, thus they feel like they must take action on a personal level.

 (Monkey Parliament by Banksy)

 Singapore is highly vulnerable to climate change.
 Rising seas threaten our land mass, increasing temperatures breed more dengue mosquitoes, more dry months means worse yearly haze and food prices will rise due to unpredictable weather causing lower yields.
-We can do so much more in addition to the usual drive less, off lights, recycling etc.
+We can do so much more in addition to the usual “drive less, turn off the lights, recycling” etc.

-People are outraged over animal testing and fur as many cosmetics, tobacco, household products are made on by a cruel process.
-Major public outcry over the mistreatment of animals for entertainment.
-What most might not know is that production of meat, fish, milk and eggs is more outrageous.
-Won’t it be nice if it’s like what people think: cows and chickens run on grassy fields milking and laying eggs then tranquilized and killed.
+People are outraged over animal testing and fur.
+Many cosmetics, tobacco, household products are also made with animal testing.
+There is major public outcry over the mistreatment of animals for entertainment.
+What most people might not know is that production of meat, fish, milk and eggs is even more outrageous.
+Wouldn’t it be nice if it’s like what people think: cows and chickens run on grassy fields milking and laying eggs then tranquilized and killed while they are not conscious?
 But it’s not true.
-Since we have compassion and vote with our dollars, the industry makes sure the process of making animals into food is hidden.
+The industry makes sure the process of making animals into food is hidden.
 Here’s the link that explains all briefly and it’s not graphic.
-That’s why people who chance upon the truth, cannot bring themselves to support the animal farming industry or other forms of exploitation anymore.
+That’s why people who chanced upon the truth, cannot bring themselves to support the animal farming industry or other forms of exploitation anymore.

-Whoever passed the law that says a human can’t torture cats and dogs but okay to force beagles to smoke 30 cigarettes a day, mince “useless” male chicks alive and kill newborn male calves just because they can’t make milk, you’re proof that evolution can reverse.
+Whoever passed the law saying that a human can’t torture cats and dogs but it’s okay to force beagles to smoke 30 cigarettes a day, mince “useless” male chicks alive and kill newborn male calves just because they can’t make milk, you’re proof that evolution can go the reverse direction.

-If you don’t prefer to read, these are highly informative documentaries that address all 3 aspects of the plant-based lifestyle.
-They are highly responsible for turning meat-lovers into herbivorous creatures within hours – you’ve been warned.
+If you don’t prefer to read, these are some highly informative documentaries that address all 3 aspects of the plant-based lifestyle.
+They are highly responsible for turning meat-lovers into herbivorous creatures within hours!

 Forks Over Knives

 Try your best, don’t pursue perfection.
-When we walk, insects die, when we eat veggies, we ingest toxic chemicals.
+When we walk, insects may die, when we eat veggies, we may ingest pesticides.
 Our food may also be made by child labour.
-We still need to use energy so we’re contributing to climate change.
+We still need to use electricity so we’re contributing to climate change.
 As long as we exist, it is inevitable to cause unintentional suffering or death to other human or non-human beings AND damage to the Earth.
 Best we can do is minimize it.
-Hence the definition of “Veganism” as stated by The Vegan Society –
+Hence the definition of “veganism” as stated by The Vegan Society –

 Everybody’s reasons for change are different.
 I know vegans who love the health benefits and vegan junk foodies who are 100% passionate about animal welfare and 0% about health.
-I know people who eat and live like that and prefer the term “plant-based” – that’s fine!
-I know people who are flexible – vegan as much as possible unless in certain situation.
+I know that some vegans, like myself, don’t care about whether the food is cooked in the same oil as non-vegan food, as long as we are not paying to contribute to animal exploitation.
+I also know of vegans who are very particular about the oil and utensils used to prepare their food.
+There are also people who eat and live like vegans but prefer the term “plant-based” – that’s fine!
+Lastly, I also know of people who are flexible – vegan as much as possible unless in certain difficult situations like travelling to remote places with language barriers.
 Go with whatever you’re most comfortable with.
 As long as one reduces animal consumption in any way, that’s awesome and keep doing it!
 My favourite way to describe this lifestyle is borrowed from an Aboriginal saying: “Touch the Earth lightly.”